 By 1692, Philip English was one of the wealthiest fishing and shipping merchants in Salem.
 He owned a wharf and warehouse, 14 buildings and 21 seagoing vessels.
 In the spring of 1682 he was elected a town selectman.

 His wealth and rising prominence probably made him a target for Essex County’s High Sheriff George Corwin, who seized the property of accused witches and divided the spoils with his deputies.

 On April 18, shortly before midnight, Corwin and his deputies entered Mary’s bedchamber and demanded she come with them.
 She refused and told them to return in the morning.
 Corwin agreed, leaving his deputies to guard the house.
-The next morning after breakfast, Mary English allowed herself to be taken to and held in the second floor of a tavern near the meetinghouse.
+The next morning after breakfast, Mary English allowed the deputies to take her and hold her in the second floor of a tavern near the meetinghouse.
 Three days later, she appeared before a large crowd to answer a complaint of witchcraft.
 The records are lost and it isn’t known on what grounds she was accused.

 Accusations of witchcraft had been flying through Salem since late February.
 On May 27, 1692, a court of oyer and terminer was commissioned to hold the infamous Salem witch trials.
 By then, Mary had already been transferred to a jail in Boston.